 A catchphrase heard often in PR circles is “Think like a journalist.”
 For Margaret Magnarelli, managing editor, content, at Monster.com, it’s not a large leap.
-A journalist by training, she’s created a branded content shop at Monster.com that runs like a newsroom and organizes content similarly to a daily newspaper.
+A journalist by training, she’s created a branded content shop at Monster.com.
+The operation runs like a newsroom.
+Similarly and organizes content similarly to a daily newspaper.

 In advance of her talk on Dec.
 7 at PR News’ Media Relations Conference in Washington, D.C., we asked Magnarelli to share a few tips about how she classifies branded content and runs her team of 3 editors, 2 writers and a video producer.